 Federal regulations require that this report be distributed to all of Upper Eagle Regional Water Authority's water customers.
-There were no violations in the calendar year 2014.
 Our goal is to provide you with safe and high quality drinking water.
-UERWA's drinking water meets or exceeds all federal and state drinking water standards.
+UERWA's drinking water meets or surpasses all federal and state drinking water standards.